 5. Stakeholder engagement activities

-This is where the action takes place.
 This is your communication plan where you’ll map out public consultations, and determine the most effective stakeholder communication channels and methods, the frequency of communication and the tools to implement it.

 It’s important to make a note of how your communications will develop as the project progresses.

-Often, you’ll want to engage with specific stakeholders more than others, such as with that group of difficult stakeholders you have previously identified, or with those stakeholders from towns and villages close to a specific phase of the project which requires more attention.
+Often, you’ll want to engage with specific stakeholders more than others, such as with that group of difficult stakeholders you have previously identified, or with those stakeholders from towns and villages close to a specific phase of the project, which requires more attention.

 6. Stakeholder engagement plan matrix